 This dish was one of my staples at my old restaurant during the summertime.
-Japanese eggplants fry up beautifully and have such rich/sweet flavor that pairs so well with pungent aka miso.
-The sweet 100 tomatoes add a perfect balance of acid to lighten the dish.
+Japanese eggplants fry up beautifully and have such a rich/sweet flavor that pairs so well with pungent aka (red) miso.
+The Sweet 100 variety tomatoes add a perfect balance of acid to lighten the dish.

-Cut the eggplant down the center the long way in half.
-Then cut the eggplant in 2 to 3 pieces, which will probably be about 3 inches.
+- Cut the eggplant in half down the center the long way.
+Then cut the eggplant in 2 to 3 pieces, each of which will probably be about 3 inches long.
 Now take those pieces and cut them in half or in 3 pieces.
 The main point is to make sure the eggplant is all cut about the same size so it will cook evenly.

-Heat the frying oil until 350 degrees, then gently add you eggplant.
-Cook them for 2 to 3 minutes until golden brown moving them in the oil frequently for even cooking.
+- Heat the frying oil until 350°F, then gently add the eggplant.
+Cook for 2 to 3 minutes until golden brown, moving them in the oil frequently for even cooking.
 Remove from the oil and drain.